 GBP posts are one of the most powerful ways brands can grab attention and generate interest.
 There are various posts to choose from such as ‘What’s New’, ‘Event’, ‘Offer’ or ‘Product’.
 You can also include a call to action (CTA) to guide the customer through experience and control what they do after viewing your post.

 Below is a list of the current CTAs and an example of a GBP post for Chippenham Pharmacy in Chippenham:

 - Call Now

-A Google My Business profile is the information that appears in Google Maps or Google search results when visitors use certain keywords relevant to your business.
-The more information you provide while encouraging customer engagement will greatly benefit your brand.
-GMB has proven itself time and time again as a powerful marketing ally and getting the basics right is just the beginning.
+A Google Business Profile is the information that appears in Google Maps or Google search results when visitors use certain keywords relevant to your business.
+The more information you provide, while encouraging customer engagement, will greatly benefit your brand.
+GBP has proven itself time and time again as a powerful marketing ally and getting the basics right is just the beginning.

-Get in touch with WSI eMarketing if you need any help setting up and marketing your brand online.
-We specialise in several areas including marketing automation, social media marketing, online reputation management, SEO and web development.
+Get in touch with WSI-eMarketing if you need any help setting up and marketing your brand online.
+We specialise in several areas including marketing automation, social media marketing, online reputation management (including Google Business Profile and Online Reviews/Case Studies), SEO and web development.